A guide to apprenticeships

 What can I earn?

-The national minimum wage (NMW) for apprentices is £3.70 per hour as from April 2018.
+The national minimum wage (NMW) for apprentices is £5.28 per hour.
 The apprentice NMW applies to apprentices aged under 19 or aged 19 or over and in the first year of their apprenticeship.

 Apprentices aged 25 and over, and not in the first year of their apprenticeship, will be entitled to the National Minimum Wage.